 You should do what you can to manage your nonprofit's data breach risks from the outset, but even with top-of-the-line security in place, accidents and oversights can still happen.
 There's simply no infallible way to account for human error.

-As a last line of defense, consider purchasing cyber liability insurance.
+As a last line of defense, consider purchasing cyber insurance.
 When your security measures aren't enough to stave off a breach, cyber liability coverage can help your nonprofit recover by paying for:

 - Donor notification costs